nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 - The `ipv6=off` disables IPv6
 - The `status_zone=kube-dns` parameter collects the metrics for Nginx Resolver's queries, successes and failures, which can be seen in Azure Monitoring.
 - Notice the server `resolve` directive is added, to query `kube-dns` for the IP Address(es) of the Nginx Ingress Controller's Pod IP(s).
-- If there are more than 1 Nginx Ingress Controller running, a list IPs will be returned, and Nginx 4 Azure will load balance all of them.
+- If there are more than 1 Nginx Ingress Controller running, a list of IPs will be returned, and Nginx 4 Azure will load balance all of them.
 You can see the list of Nginx Ingress Pod IPs in the Azure Monitor, in the `aks2_nic_headless` Upstream.

 Now that the Nginx Headless Service has been configured, and you have the Kube-DNS Pod IP Addresses, you can configure Nginx for Azure.